 In November 2019, the NCCoE and the Federal CIO Council cohosted a Zero Trust Architecture Technical Exchange Meeting that brought together zero trust vendors and practitioners from government and industry to share successes, best practices, and lessons learned in implementing zero trust in the federal government and the commercial sector.

-An NCCoE project will build on this body of knowledge as we seek to build out and document an example zero trust architecture that aligns to the concepts and principles in NIST SP 800-207 and that uses commercially available products.
+The NCCoE project builds on this body of knowledge as we seek to build out and document an example zero trust architecture that aligns to the concepts and principles in NIST SP 800-207 and using commercially available products.